getsentry/sentry-docs/docs/learn/context.rst

 =======

 Sentry supports additional context with events.
-Often this context is shared amongs any issue captured in its lifecycle, and includes the following components:
+Often this context is shared amongst any issue captured in its lifecycle, and includes the following components:

 **Tags**
     Key/value pairs which generate breakdowns charts and search filters